khadas/khadas_docs/linux/source/vim1/BootIntoUpgradeMode.md

-title: How To Boot Into Upgrade Mode
+title: Boot into Upgrade Mode
 ---

 There are 4 different ways to boot into Upgrade Mode: